UEFI-code/stratum-pool-bugless/README.md

-High performance Stratum poolserver in Node.js.
+Bugless High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

 #### Notice